i5-650/k8s-course/README.md

 **Q:** How do we handle application configuration ?

 **A:** We have two options: `ConfigMap` and `Secret`.
-They both are environment variable that are injected in the pods.
+They both are environment variable or as a file that are injected in the pods.
 However, `Secret` are hidden / encrypted on most K8S distribution except on Vanilla.
 > Note: If the pods don't refresh its environment variable: you need to do it yourself with `annotations`